IIIAJRIII/PatternAnalysis-2025/recognition/P7-3D-Improved-UNET-45274008/README.md

 | **Activation** | `ReLU` | `LeakyReLU` |
 | **Key Benefit** | Simple and foundational. | **Residual connections** improve gradient flow. **Instance Norm** is crucial. **Leaky ReLU** prevents "dying" neurons. |

+#### 4.2 The Dataset
+The dataset being used is the (downsampled) Prostate 3D dataset provided for the project, consisting of 211 3D NIfTI volumes.
+Each volume includes a semantic_MRs_anon (MRI scan) and a corresponding semantic_labels_anon (6-class segmentation mask).
+This has real world application and possibility to help doctors and medical professionals help diagnose and treat cancer and diseases.

 ### 5. Implementation

 **DISCLAMIER:** These models were run on a GTX1080 8Gb, because of the limited memory the models and training were limited.
 To maximise performance on your setup, for more modern and powerful GPUs, adjust **`BATCH_SIZE`** and **`BASE_FEATURES`** in train.py accordingly.